krypticmouse/krypticmouse.github.io/journal/content/posts/class-imbalance.md

 ---
-author: 'Herumb Shandilya'
-title: 'Class Imbalance comes in Like a Lion'
+title: "Class Imbalance comes in Like a Lion"
-description: "Keeping aside the fact that I butchered one of the greatest Video Game quotes of all time class imbalance can be a tricky thing to handle especially if you are a beginner.
-When I first encountered class imbalance I treated it normally, I know right, and not just that I measured the accuracy to judge the performance.
-Needless to say, that went quite badly, and to avoid this happening to you let me help out in avoiding an embarrassing situation in front of your teacher or whoever you report to. "
-date: '2021-06-05'
+date: 2021-06-05
-isPublished: true
+draft: false
 ---
-import 'katex/dist/katex.min.css';
-import { InlineMath } from 'react-katex';

-> In a world without class imbalance we might've been heroes.
+> *In a world without class imbalance we might've been heroes.*
 >
-> \- Neural Networks
+> **- Neural Networks**

 Keeping aside the fact that I butchered one of the greatest Video Game quotes of all time class imbalance can be a tricky thing to handle especially if you are a beginner.
 When I first encountered class imbalance I treated it normally, I know right, and not just that I measured the accuracy to judge the performance.
 Needless to say, that went quite badly, and to avoid this happening to you let me help out in avoiding an embarrassing situation in front of your teacher or whoever you report to.